alan-turing-institute/environmental-ds-book/book/community/guidelines/guidelines-reviewing.md

 (cm-guidelines-reviewing)=
 # Reviewing guidelines

+Authors will respond to reviewer-raised issues (if any are raised) on the submission repository’s issue tracker.
+Reviewer and editor contributions, like any other contributions, should be acknowledged in the repository.

 ## Context
 As a reviewer, you contribute to the technical quality of the content published by our community.